Red River Raspberry fruit

 Group/Class: Primocane - Fall Bearing

-A somewhat smaller variety producing large red fruit with delicious flavor, prune canes to the ground in late fall; raspberries are quite shrubby looking and require careful placement in the landscape and protection from birds
+A somewhat smaller variety producing large red fruit with delicious flavor, prune canes to the ground in late fall; Red River fruits on 1st year canes

 The berries are most often used in the following ways:

 Features & Attributes